6 Best Ultra-Bright Camera Monitors For Filming In The Sun (2023)

 It has a brightness of 2200nits that it achieves through its 2200 cd/m2 backlight.

-It also has a headphone 3.5mm jack (and a built-in speaker), which is nice so that you can monitor your audio even if your camera doesn’t have a headphone output.
+It also has a headphone 3.5mm jack (and a built-in speaker), which is nice to monitor your audio even if your camera doesn’t have a headphone output.

 The monitor is available in two 7″ versions: FW279 and FW279S.